-If you change your mind about being in the study, you may withdraw at any time.
-If you want to stop, you need to send a letter to the researcher at the following address: Dr.Lawrence C. Layman, Georgia Regents University, OB/GYN, BB7514, 1120 15th St, Augusta, GA 30912.
-Your letter needs to say that you have changed your mind and do not want the researcher to collect and share your health information.
-You may also need to leave the research study if we cannot collect any more health information.
+If you change your mind about having your child be in the study, you may withdraw at any time.
+If you want your child to stop, you need to send a letter to the researcher at the following address: Dr. Lawrence C. Layman, Georgia Regents University, OB/GYN, BB7514, 1120 15th St, Augusta, GA 30912.
+Your letter needs to say that you have changed your mind and do not want the researcher to collect and share your child's health information.
+Your child may also need to leave the research study if we cannot collect any more health information.
 We may still use the information we have already collected.
 We need to know what happens to everyone who starts a research study, not just those people who stay in it.

-Georgia Regents University may not refuse to treat you whether or not you sign this authorization.
+Georgia Regents University may not refuse to treat your child whether or not you sign this authorization.

-How long will my confidential information be used and shared with others?
+How long will my child's confidential information be used and shared with others?